subroy13/seq2seq-attention-bot/v1/Readme_1.md

   ** If you want to train it more, set first_time = False, it will load the poreviously saved encoder and decoder and start training from it.

+ -- You need to run bot_app.py after training to run the chatbot in an interactive mode.